Forearm pain? 4 things that might be causing it!

 If your pain is coming from muscular restriction then there’s only one solution to helping it.
 Reduce the restriction!
 This is easier said than done.
 This can be done through stretching, sports or remedial massage

 You can also aid in reducing the restriction with a trigger point ball.
-Check out our video below.
+Check out our video above

 - Get professional help and advice!